sinamics/uavcast/README.md

 ### Open the repo with Visual Studio Code

-Upon opening, you should be prompted to open the project in a remote container.
+Upon opening, you should be prompted to open the project in a **remote container**.
 This will build a container on top of the base uavcast container with all the development dependencies installed.
 This ensures everyone uses a consistent development environment without the need to install any dependencies on your host machine.

 ### Run uavcast from the command line